-Canon 1D Mark II versus Nikon D3S
+Canon 1D Mark II vs Nikon D3S

-The Canon EOS-1D Mark II and the Nikon D3S are two professional cameras that were officially introduced, respectively, in January 2004 and October 2009.
+The Canon EOS-1D Mark II and the Nikon D3S are two professional cameras that were revealed to the public, respectively, in January 2004 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame (D3S) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is somewhat larger (2 percent) than the Canon 1D Mark II.
 However, the D3S is markedly lighter (19 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.